 Apple improve the specifications of their iPhones every year, but we are at a point where we should be seeing significant advances to reduce the environmental impact of smartphones.
 There are some scientifically agreed and established tactics that can be implemented to reduce the impact of iPhones on the environment:

 Many of these are already incorporated into Apple's operations to some extent, and in comparison to other smartphone manufacturers, Apple is more environmentally focused.
 Apple retail shops and data centres are powered by 100% renewable energy and the tech giant uses an advanced recycling robot which takes 200 iPhones apart per hour.
 But this is only a fraction of what can be done, and the same ambition for accessible repair and planet-first hardware design from Apple is much needed.

-Apple reports that 76% of its carbon emissions are generated by manufacturing and only 14% by use of products.
-Although Apple is taking measures to reduce the use of toxic and ‘critical’ materials in the production and the latest iPhones have their magnets made from 100% recycled rare earth elements, a closer look at Apple’s environmental reports demonstrates a trend of rising carbon emissions created during the production stage, which covers everything from mining the raw materials to final assembly.
+Apple reports that 71% of its carbon emissions are generated by manufacturing and only 19% by use of products.
+Although Apple is taking measures to reduce the use of toxic and ‘critical’ materials in the production and the latest iPhones have their magnets made from 100% recycled rare earth elements, a closer look at Apple’s environmental reports demonstrates a trend of rising carbon emissions related to its products, which covers everything from mining the raw materials to final assembly.

 It’s not difficult to calculate that if iPhones were made to last, consumers could offset the emissions created during production by simply being able to use their iPhones for longer.
 But fragile designs and costly repairs encourage people to pick a new iPhone instead of keeping their current model for longer.